tmplshdw/cloud_config_workaround/README.md

 * DEATH STRANDING
 * Pinball M

+## Game not on the list?
-Please create a new issue for other games that also need a workaround
+Please create a new issue with the AppId and game name.
+Include the location and name of the file that holds the configuration.
+When looking for the file both https://steamdb.info/ and https://www.pcgamingwiki.com can be helpful.

+### How to add a game
+You can add another game by adding it to the paths.txt file.

+The format is:

+	AppID;directory/of/config;configfilename.ext

+Example:

+	814380;%APPDATA%/Sekiro;GraphicsConfig.xml

+Add one game per line and use forward slashes as path separators with Windows style path variables where needed.

+If you successfully add another game please open a pull request so others can benefit.

-## To use:
+## How to use:

 ### Linux/Steam Deck

 Download the script somewhere and make sure it's set as executable.
+Also save the paths.txt file in the same place.

+Alternatively just use git:

+	git clone https://github.com/tmplshdw/cloud_config_workaround.git ~/cloud_config_workaround

-Add the launch option to the relevant game
+Add the launch option to the relevant game (change the location if you save it elsewhere)

-`/path/to/download/cloud_config_workaround.sh %command%`
+`/home/$USER/cloud_config_workaround.sh %command%`

 ### Windows